Bayesian Non-stationary Linear Bandits for Large-Scale Recommender Systems: Introduction

 \section{Introduction}

-Over the past decade, recommender systems have flourished to improve the economy by guiding decision-makers in different roles such as service providers, consumers, and producers, toward cost-effective and time-saving actions while retaining the constraints such as safety, privacy, and quality-of-service satisfaction.
+Over the past decade, recommender systems have benefited the economy by guiding decision-makers in different roles, such as service providers, consumers, and producers, toward cost-effective and time-saving actions while retaining the constraints, such as safety, privacy, and quality-of-service satisfaction.
 Famous examples of success stories include the recommendation systems deployed in online shopping or streaming websites that provide personalized suggestions to the users \cite{Resnick77:RSS, Adomavicius05:TTN, Hu21:RAP}.
 A widely-used metric to evaluate a recommender system is the returned payoff, measured in terms of the users' responses to recommended items.
-One famous example is the Click-Through Rate (CTR).
+One well-known example is the Click-Through Rate (CTR).
 Therefore, the decision-making algorithms driving a recommender system aim at maximizing the payoffs over time \cite{Song16:OLL, Louedec15:AMP, Chi20:PRS}.

-Due to the ever-increasing demand for online services, recommender systems must serve a large and diverse group of users by providing a fast and accurate recommendation among a large group of available items.
-To deliver real-time services that fit the users' interests recommender systems take advantage of side information.
-Building such efficient recommender systems becomes more challenging in a large-scale scenario with high-dimensional side information \cite{Song16:OLL}.
-In this paper, we take advantage of an online framework, namely Multi-Armed Bandit (MAB), to build a recommender system and address the above-mentioned challenges.
+Due to the growing demand for online services, recommender systems must serve a large and diverse group of users by providing fast and accurate recommendations from a vast set of available items.
+To deliver real-time services that match the users' interests, recommender systems take advantage of side information.
+Thus, building efficient recommender systems becomes challenging in a large-scale scenario with high-dimensional side information and various items \cite{Song16:OLL}.
+In addition, online recommender systems often face distribution drifts in the environment where they are deployed.
+For instance, in personalized news recommendations, customer preferences over news can change over time and exhibit various seasonality patterns \cite{Wu19:DEC}.
+Hence, building robust recommender systems poses a significant challenge due to environmental changes.
+As the user's interests in items evolve, a learning agent must constantly adapt its decision-making strategy to comply faster with the environmental changes while attempting to keep the runtime as low as possible \cite{Vinagre15:AOO}.
+Hence, it is imperative to design adaptive and efficient algorithms, in contrast to the traditional offline models where the recommendation engine has to restart the learning from scratch regularly \cite{Al-Ghossein22:ASO, Guo17:DAF}.